Evaluating the Effect of Four Unknown Parameters Included in a Latitudinal Energy Balance Model on the Habitability of Exoplanets: Results Discussion

-To access this issue more accurately, we need to meticulously determine our phase space.
-For the spin obliquity, all the possible values are covered in the simulation.
-Ocean fraction takes the values from zero to unit amount with the exception of 0.0 since the planet with no water is inhabitable in our assumption of habitability.
-Pressure 0.0 atm indicates no atmosphere on the planet and should be excluded from the possible range.
-The upper-limit of 1,100 atm for the pressure is a good choice based on the endurance of extremophiles in extreme environment (Stan-Lotter, 2007).
-Imposing a condition that desired outcome resembles to life on earth we don’t consider as wide range as possible and set the upper-limit of pressure to 1.0 atm.
-Diurnal period depends on many parameters and has no apparent bounds.
-However, based on the escaping velocity, rotational speed of the planet imposes a lower limit of 0.1 hours to the diurnal period (Miguel \& Brunini, 2010) .
-The upper-limit could not be bounded.
-However, given enough time all planets end up to be tidally locked (Gladman, B., 1996).
-Using the probability distribution for primordial diurnal period introduced in (Miguel \& Brunini, 2010) we can discuss the habitability probability with the help of conditional probability, given that the probability of diurnal period be in a specific range, which is the only way of reconciliation of probability scheme and LEBM inherent limitation on diurnal period.
+To assess this issue more accurately, we need to meticulously determine our phase space.
+For the spin obliquity, the possible range is covered in the simulation.
+Ocean fraction takes the values from 0 to 1 with the exception of 0.0 since the planet with no water is unhabitable in our assumption of habitability.
+The pressure could not be 0.0 atm which indicates no atmosphere on the planet and should be excluded from the possible range.
+The upper limit of 1,100 atm for the pressure is a good choice based on the endurance of extremophiles in an extreme environment (Stan-Lotter, 2007).
+To make a statistical interpretation and comparison, it is essential to specify a single phase space for all three planets.
+In this regard, the phase space on the pressure coordinate will be confined to the interval (0.0, 1].
+Choosing this interval helps us avoid boundaries problem during the extrapolations.
+Moreover, it is a representation of different atmospheric pressures on the Earth.
+The value of diurnal period depends on the formation history of the planet and has no apparent bounds.
+However, using the statistical approach based on a simulation of planet formation with different initial planetary system parameters it is possible to determine the distribution of the diurnal period (Miguel \& Brunini, 2010).
+According to those results, the most probable values for diurnal period are larger than 10 hours but the number of planets with diurnal periods between 0.1 and 10 hours is also considerable.
+Values less than 0.1 hours are really rare, because at those periods the spin angular velocities exceed the critical instability angular velocity value.
+Therefore, we set the lower limit of 0.1 hours for the diurnal period.
+The upper limit could not be bounded.
+Using the probability distribution for a primordial diurnal period introduced in the aforementioned study we can discuss the habitability probability with the help of conditional probability by computing probability of habitability given that the probability of diurnal period lies in a specific range; this is the only way to reconcile the probability and LEBM inherent limitations on diurnal period.

-Considering above discussion, we set the range (0.0 - 1.0] atm for pressure, (0.0 - 1.0] for ocean fraction, [0.0 - 90.0] degrees for spin obliquity, and (0.0042 - 1.5] days for diurnal period \footnote{parentheses for not including and brackets for including the initial or final value of the intervals}.
-Using (Miguel \& Brunini, 2010) probability of diurnal period being the mentioned range can be calculated and is equal to 0.1226.
+Considering the above discussion, we set the range (0.0 - 1.0] atm for pressure, (0.0 - 1.0] for ocean fraction, [0.0 - 90.0] degrees for spin obliquity, and (0.0042 - 1.5] days for diurnal period.
+Using Miguel \& Brunini (2010) the probability of diurnal period being within this mentioned range can be calculated and is equal to 0.1226.